 Feeding quality, all-natural feeds is the anchor to attracting and retaining raving fans.
 High-quality, fresh feed ingredients directly translates into high-quality, great-tasting meats.
 In addition to our freezer-meat business, we are small-scale grain and soybean growers.
 Following harvest, a predetermined number of bushels—based on customer demand—is stored at the local grain elevator in our farm’s name.
 As long as we use the same elevator to produce our custom feed-rations throughout the year, they do not charge a storage fee for the grain we store there.
 Our rations have been developed by our family over the years through trial and error to maximize efficiency while using only all-natural feed components.
 The elevator will produce our feed rations in relatively small quantities.
 This is important as it ensures we are always feeding freshly-mixed feed—which is more palatable to the animal—ensuring a higher percentage of nutrient absorption and better consumption of feed, therefore, ultimately raising efficiency.

 Transforming customers and prospects into passionate fans willing to recommend our products to others takes time, a willingness to be transparent regarding production methods, and effective communication.
 It has been a rewarding and profitable experience for our family.
-Committing to the production of a high-quality, unique, meat product comes with a higher cost of production.
+Committing to the production of a high-quality, unique, farm-raised meat product comes with a higher cost of production.
 However, it enables us to earn higher margins for our meats as price-setters, not price-takers in a crowded market.
 Our formula of selectively partnering with superior livestock suppliers and dedicated processors committed to quality while feeding superior, fresh feeds can ensure your farm operation can deliver quality meat products from your farm gate to the dinner plate of your own raving fans.